 Changing Your Mind, Part 2: Rewiring Your Brain

 This is my second article in the series ‘Changing Your Mind’.
-The present article focusses on the neuroscience of transformation, how you can use your mind to literally rewire your brain, and the power of decision and how this relates to your beliefs.
-We will look at how a 'Decision Matrix' can assist us with this.
+The present article focusses on the neuroscience of transformation, how you can use your mind to literally rewire your brain, the power of decision and how decision relates to your beliefs.
+We will look at how the 'Decision Matrix' can assist us with this.
 We will also explore the cause of human suffering and how to become a phenomenon.

+If you look at the anatomy, the structure, the function, there's nothing in the Universe that's more beautiful, that's more complex, than the human brain.
 Rewiring your brain will change your life.
-It is not clear whether the old wiring is eliminated or 'wired over', but in any case the result is a total transformation of who you are BEing in any life situation, whether it be at work, in all your relationships, emotionally, psychologically, in overcoming negative beliefs and thinking, and in terms of your spiritual development and Real Personal Power.
+It is not always clear whether the old wiring is eliminated or 'wired over', but in any case the result is a total transformation of who you are BEing in any life situation, whether it be at work, in all your relationships, emotionally, psychologically, in overcoming negative beliefs and thinking, and in terms of your spiritual development and Real Personal Power.
 Isn't it time to daily deflate your ego and rewire your brain into your Higher Power?

-Repeatedly redirecting negative thoughts to positive or neutral ones can physically rewire the brain, weakening connections associated with negativity.
+Repeatedly redirecting negative thoughts to positive or neutral physically rewires the brain, weakening connections associated with negativity.
 This is a daily decision or choice.
+Sadhguru said “Thoughts and emotions come from the same source.
+Thoughts are the dry expressions of the mind, emotions are juicy."

 If you live in fear you will not be able to solve your problems: You will see non-problems as problems and you will experience confusion, illusion, and chaos.